FerdiantJoshua/question-generator/README.md

         ```
     3. Original TyDiQA GoldPassage [All language](https://storage.googleapis.com/tydiqa/v1.1/tydiqa-goldp-v1.1-train.json)

+## Download Word Embeddings

+All models in this research utilize Indonesian part of [Fastext's word vector for 157 languages.](https://fasttext.cc/docs/en/crawl-vectors.html).
+This word embedding is converted to GloVe format as OpenNMT only support GloVe-formatted word embedding.

+You can download the converted GloVe-formatted Fasttext word embedding [here](https://drive.google.com/file/d/1yD5nFsw8vMjCq90chROyAL0kGzPxFVMY/view).

+Then put the word-embedding in `models/word-embedding/ft_to_gl_300_id.vec`.

 ## Notebooks

-All notebooks are stored in `notebook` directory, and was mainly used for **data and method exploration**.
+All notebooks are stored in `notebook` directory, and were mainly used for **data and method exploration**.
 You **can** ignore these notebooks if you seek to reproduce the models.

 ## Prepare Data